Legislation

 View Fact Sheet

-- SB 294 CA Know Your Rights Act
+• SB 294 The Workplace Know Your Rights Act

 Creates a template for employers to inform employees about their rights to equal and just treatment under the law.
 Also protects families by requiring notice to a worker’s emergency contact should they be arrested or detained by ICE.